- Fewer restrictions on the types of content they will generate

 Interface Parity

 While we try to maintain parity between the “Chat” and “Completions” interfaces in Rigging, you’ll find some deviations here and there.
 Completions should be a simple transition if you are familiar with the other code in rigging.
-Here are the highlights:
+Here are the highlights:chat

 Chat